 We will be in the wilderness, several miles from the closest road or access to medical emergency facilities.
 Group leaders are certified in wilderness first aid and other relevant medical emergency certifications.

 LAC includes six days of Hiking and five nights of camping in the wilderness.
 The amount of physical exertion required is normally suitable for someone of average physical condition and health.
-Additional information or a doctor’s physical exam for some applicants to help ensure their individual safety and the safety of the group may be required.
+Additional information or a doctor’s physical exam may be required for some applicants to help ensure their individual safety and the safety of the group.

 While the trip will be suitable for those of average health, participants should be aware of the following: